Descanonge/tomate/doc/source/loading.rst

 It defaults to the order of scanning coordinates in the filegroup.

-For more information on subclassing for a new file format: :ref:`File formats` For a working example: :mod:`data_loader.filegroup.filegroup_netcdf`
+For more information on subclassing for a new file format: :ref:`File formats` For a working example: :mod:`tomate.filegroup.filegroup_netcdf`